andrewgjohnson/imagettftextblur/README.md

 ## Usage

 To get started simply add a reference in your code to imagettftextblur.php and change all calls from imagettftext to imagettftextblur.
-To add blur simply pass an integer greater than zero as the final parameter.
+To add blur simply pass an integer greater than zero as the $blur_intensity parameter.

 ## Example